Grumman S-2 Tracker: Canada

-The USN loaned the RCN an additional new U.S.-built S2F-1, BuNo 136159 from 1956 to 1957; it was mainly used for anti-submarine warfare equipment trials.

 Japan

-The Japan Maritime Self-Defense Force received 60 S2F-1s in 1957 from U.S. stocks, and were operated until 1984.
+The Japan Maritime Self-Defense Force received 60 S2F-1s in 1957 from U.S. stocks, and they were operated until 1984.
 After being received, six S2F-1s were reconfigured into four S2F-U and two S2F-C variants.
-The S2F-1 was nicknamed Aotaka(あおたか, Blue Hawk).
+The S2F-1 was nicknamed Aotaka (あおたか, Blue Hawk).
 They were replaced by the Lockheed P-3 Orion.

 Netherlands

 The Netherlands Naval Aviation Service (Marineluchtvaartdienst - MLD), the air arm of the Royal Netherlands Navy, received 28 S-2A (S2F-1) aircraft under MDAP from the US Navy in 1960.
 An additional 17 Canadian-built CS-2A (CS2F-1) aircraft formerly operated by the Royal Canadian Navy were delivered between December 1960 and September 1961 after being overhauled by Fairey Canada.
 These aircraft were operated from Valkenburg Naval Air Base as well as from the light aircraft carrier Karel Doorman until a fire in 1968 took that ship out of Dutch service.

 A total of 18 aircraft were converted to S-2N (for Netherlands) standard by Fairey Canada in 1968–1970 for ASW and MR use with 1 Sqn (at Hato International Airport), of which four were converted to US-2N trainer/transport standards in May 1971.
 Most of the de Havilland Canada-built CS-2As were scrapped by 1970 or used for ground instruction.
 The last Tracker in MLD service was withdrawn in January 1976, with some transferred to the Turkish Navy.